PARTHIB-DEB/PARTHIB-DEB/README.md

 # Hi, I'm PARTHIB! 👋

-### 👦 I am a enthusiastic Web Developer , want to learn how this blackbox works so fine!!
+### 👦 I am an enthusiastic Web Developer , want to learn how this blackbox works so fine!!
 ### ⛅ I can do frontend in plain HTML , CSS , JS , as-well-as in TailwindCSS.
 ### ⛰️ Can't ignore frameworks !! , so learning React Js to upskill in frontend.
 ### 💻 When it comes to Backend , I do prefer Django - so I have a soft corner for backend.